2023 Quebec public sector strikes

-The 2023 Quebec public sector strikes were a series of strikes by public sector workers in Quebec involving hundreds of thousands of workers.
+The 2023 Quebec public sector strikes were a series of strikes by public sector workers in Quebec involving hundreds of thousands of workers and students.
 Primarily involving those in the health, social services, and education sectors, the strikes began on November 6.
 The group known as "Front Commun" (Common Front) has had nine days of strikes since November 6.
 The recent offer given to the unions was swiftly rejected.
 The strikes ended on December 28.